RenRenJuan/DGUI/README.md

  The public subset of the domain space GUI.

- github linguist thinks st is a string template, not worth addressing.
+ github linguist thinks st is a string template, not worth the hack to find how to override.